 Regional: If similar habitats within the estuarine ecosystem are lost to the point where distance between patches exceeds propagule dispersal distance (cite), then species colonization within the ecosystem is rare or lost.

 Ladner Marsh was described as being high in floristic diversity (Bradfield & Porter, 1982).
 We found this site is losing total species diversity, and becoming homogenized in terms of species cover.
-This indicates that a source of propagules is being lost in the Fraser River Estuary dispersal network.
+This indicates that a source of native propagules is being lost in the Fraser River Estuary dispersal network, and/or abundance of exotic propagules are more readily available and/or more competitive in the environment.

-Increasing exotic species are co-opting space and resources while shifts in edaphic factors may be altering the recruitment and occupancy niches to favor exotics and limit native species(Lane, 2022).
+Increasing exotic species are co-opting space and resources while shifts in edaphic factors may be altering the recruitment and occupancy niches to favor exotics and limit native species recruitment (Lane, 2022).
 This reflects a general trend of exotic species’ competitive advantage in disturbed systems (*emphasize press disturbance of anthropogenic impacts and cumulatively ecosystem effects).

 Sediment dynamics paragraph (copied below from original Disc.)